 SRS review is nothing but going through the functional requirements specification document and trying to understand what the target application is going to be like.

-Step #1: Documents go through multiple revisions, so make sure we have the right version of the reference document, the SRS.
+Step #1) Documents go through multiple revisions, so make sure we have the right version of the referenced document, the SRS.

-Step #6: As a byproduct, a list of queries where some functionality is difficult to understand or if more information needs to be incorporated into functional requirements or if mistakes are made in SRS they are identified.
+Step #6) As a byproduct, a list of queries where some functionality is difficult to understand or if more information needs to be incorporated into functional requirements or if mistakes are made in SRS are identified.